Young Communist League USA: The underground period

 This did not mean that there was no national convention of the organization.
 The founding convention of the YCL was held early in May 1922, apparently in Bethel, Connecticut.
 It was a small and low key gathering, including just fourteen delegates from four of the Communist Party's twelve national districts.
 The gathering heard a report from Max Bedacht of the adult party dealing with the discussions and decisions of the 3rd World Congress of the Communist International and its February 1922 special conference.
 The convention adopted a constitution and a program for the YCL, as well as a resolution delineating the relationship of the youth league with the adult party.
 A governing National Executive Committee of five members was elected.
 The initiation fee to join the YCL was 50 cents and dues were 25 cents per month, receipted with stamps issued by the National Office.
 The basic unit of organization was the "group" consisting, ideally, of from five to ten members and meeting at least every other week.
 Groups elected their own captains to coordinate their activities with the center.
 Multiple groups were parts of a "section" of up to five groups; multiple sections were part of a "sub-district," which was in turn a subdivision of the regular geographic "districts" of the Communist Party.

-The underground form of organization made it very difficult to attract and hold quality recruits – recruiting had to be by word of mouth, literature distribution surreptitious, advertising of meetings non-existent.
-Accordingly, very little progress was made in building the size and effectiveness of the organization.
-This underground YCL continued in existence until early 1923, when it was terminated together with the underground adult Communist Party, leaving the "overground" youth and adult groups as the only remaining organizations.